Colorado Climate Network Programs

 The Colorado Climate Network and the Colorado Municipal League are convening a statewide Local Resilience Project to help improve the resilience of Colorado local governments and local resources to possible climate change impacts, including increases in wildfires, floods, and health-threatening heat waves.
 The project will bring together representatives of local governments in Colorado, other governmental entities active at the local level (such as local health departments and school districts), and related organizations to identify ways local governments and others can work together in preparing for and addressing climate change impacts, and what they need from the state and federal governments and other sources to do so.
 The project was announced on June 26 through a news release featuring statements by Fort Collins Mayor Karen Weitkunat, Colorado Municipal League Executive Director Sam Mamet, and Stephen Saunders, the president of the Rocky Mountain Climate Organization (RMCO), which administers the Colorado Climate Network.

-As of August 15, 37 jurisdictions with 70 representatives have signed on to participate in the project: the City and County of Denver, City of Colorado Springs, Larimer County, Boulder County, Douglas County, Pueblo County, the City of Lakewood, the City of Fort Collins, the City of Arvada, the City of Westminster, the City of Boulder, the City of Longmont, the City and County of Broomfield, Eagle County, La Plata County, the City of Golden, Pitkin County, the City of Durango, the City of Steamboat Springs, San Miguel County, the City of Aspen, the Town of Carbondale, the Town of Estes Park, the Town of Vail, the Town of Breckenridge, the Town of Frisco, the Town of Telluride, the Town of Nederland, the Town of Lyons, the Town of Dillon, the Southwest Colorado Council of Governments, Denver Health, the Boulder Valley School District, Denver Water, Poudre Fire Authority, Tri-County Health Department, and Jefferson County Open Space, and High Country Conservation Center have agreed to participate in the project.
+As of September 10, 39 jurisdictions with close to 100 representatives have signed on to participate in the project: El Paso County, the City and County of Denver, City of Colorado Springs, Larimer County, Boulder County, Douglas County, Pueblo County, the City of Lakewood, the City of Fort Collins, the City of Arvada, the City of Westminster, the City of Boulder, the City of Longmont, the City and County of Broomfield, Eagle County, La Plata County, the City of Golden, Pitkin County, the City of Durango, the City of Steamboat Springs, San Miguel County, the City of Aspen, the Town of Carbondale, the Town of Estes Park, the Town of Vail, the Town of Breckenridge, the Town of Frisco, the Town of Telluride, the Town of Nederland, the Town of Lyons, the Town of Dillon, the Southwest Colorado Council of Governments, Denver Health, the Boulder Valley School District, Denver Water, Poudre Fire Authority, Tri-County Health Department, Jefferson County Open Space, and High Country Conservation Center have agreed to participate in the project.